neuronsimulator/nrn/docs/python/modelspec/programmatic/mechanisms/nmodl2.rst

             : ...
         }

-    ``MUTEXLOCK`` and ``MUTEXUNLOCK`` are the two directives to handle threadsafety inside zones.
+    ``MUTEXLOCK`` and ``MUTEXUNLOCK`` are two related directives to handle thread-safety inside zones.
-    Directive respectively lock and unlock the unique global mutex (one per mechanismi's instance).
+    The two directives respectively lock and unlock the unique global mutex (one per mechanism's instance).

     .. note::
         They share the same mutex than :ref:`PROTECT`.